Sudeep25022000/2048-The-Game-of-Intellectuals/README.md

 ![1200x630wa](https://user-images.githubusercontent.com/53346605/63649166-e89a0180-c757-11e9-9cfa-be73d80e8a87.png)
 # 2048-The Game of Intellectuals.
-A submit of minor project to Codex(S'o'A University).
+A contribution as minor project to Codex.
  # Overview:
    - 2048 is a single-player sliding block puzzle game.
 The game's objective is to slide numbered tiles on a grid to combine them to create     a tile with the number 2048.
 However, one can continue to play the game after reaching the goal, creating tiles with larger numbers.
 # Rules: